ppy/osu-wiki/wiki/Contests/en.md

 #### osu!remix

-*osu!remix* is a song remix contest where participating musicians from all across the community are tasked to create the best remix of a chosen song that has been widely known throughout the osu! community in one way or another.
-It is the first ever contest to be handled via the [Community Contests listing](https://osu.ppy.sh/community/contests) page.
+**osu!remix** is a song remix contest where participating musicians from all across the community are tasked to create the best remix of a chosen song that has been widely known throughout the osu! community in one way or another.
+It is the first ever contest to be handled via the [Contests listing](https://osu.ppy.sh/community/contests) page.

 | Contest No. | Remixed Song | ![Gold Crown][GCrown] | ![Silver Crown][SCrown] | ![Bronze Crown][BCrown] | Results |
 | :-: | :-- | :-- | :-- | :-- | :-- |